-- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), you should know that some brands of chewable tablets and rapidly disintegrating tablets that contain diphenhydramine may be sweetened with aspartame, a source of phenylalanine.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that some brands of chewable tablets and rapidly disintegrating tablets that contain diphenhydramine may be sweetened with aspartame, a source of phenylalanine.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Diphenhydramine is usually taken as needed.
 If your doctor has told you to take diphenhydramine regularly, take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Diphenhydramine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - dry mouth, nose, and throat

 Some side effects may be serious.
 If you experience any of the following symptoms, call your doctor immediately:

 - vision problems